Risper8/database/README.md

 In this repository, you'll find:

-- **etl.ipynb**: Jupyter Notebook demonstrating how to connect to an SQL database using Python, execute SQL queries, and retrieve results into a Pandas DataFrame.
+- **sqpyt.ipynb**: Jupyter Notebook demonstrating how to connect to an SQL database using Python.

+- **etl.ipynb**: Jupyter Notebook demonstrating how to execute SQL queries, and retrieve results into a Pandas DataFrame.

-- **data**: Directory containing sample SQL database files (e.g., .db, .sql) used in the examples.
+- **student.ipynb**: Jupyter Notebook containing an assignment that was given.